 In 2015, the drought and water supply curtailment necessitated the use of limited groundwater resources to satisfy irrigation needs.
 Throughout BBID, groundwater was pumped and distributed to meet a portion of agricultural demand.
-Table 5-5 summarizes the groundwater supplied for the year 2015 and an estimate of private pumping for each year to meet crop water demands.
+Table 5-5 summarizes the groundwater supplied for the year 2015 to meet crop water demands.
 This use of groundwater is not planned to be sustained in coming years.